 *You can complete your court-ordered community service if you’re referred by Douglas County Court.

 Mobile Food Pantry: The mobile food pantry is offered through a partnership with Harvesters held twice a month at the Douglas County Fairgrounds.
+Please sign up for that opportunity by signing up here.

 - Moving boxes and organizing food that is delivered on pallets